GlobalFishingWatch/ais-listener/README.md

 make upgrade-reqs
 ```

-### Docker utils

-For convenience, there are some shell scripts for building and running using `docker compose`:
-+ `build.sh`: This will run `docker compose build` and pass in some extra info on the current git commit.
+### How to deploy

+Pushing a commit to the master or dev branches
-+ `cloud-build.sh`: This will do a manual cloud build and publish the docker container to the cloud registry.
+will automatically trigger a Google Cloud build and the docker image will be published.

-### Build and Deploy

-This tool is designed to be run in a GCE instance as a docker image.

-Pushing a commit to the main branch will automatically trigger a cloud build.
-You can use `cloud-build.sh` to manually trigger a build.

-Then you have to deploy the docker container in a GCP instance,
-configure command line parameters,
-assign an external IP,
-and open the UDP ports in the firewall.

-You can use the client app to test.